 Cravings – chocolate, kale, nachos, berries, and more chocolate

 Pains – lower back pain that has never really gone away.
 I finally gave in and took some Tylenol which seemed to help a little if I was trying to fall asleep, but it is just something that I anticipate having to live with until the little chick arrives.
+A friend mentioned that when she was pregnant, she had something like chiropractic for pregnancy and it helped massively, so if the pain continues I might look into that.
 I had really bad heartburn just once and it hasn’t been too bad other than that.
 At our 28 week ultrasound the doctor said that she has a ton of hair!!!
 So I’m surprised I haven’t had more heartburn!
+I need to ask next time if I am able to take Zantac to help calm it, just in case it does get worse.

 Body Issues – Also, I started to feel HUGE as of about a week ago.
 It is difficult to bend over, or get up from the couch or off the bed.
 I’ve started waddling a little.
 Also, no joke, I sneezed this morning and peed a little.
 So that’s great.
 I haven’t gotten any stretch marks yet.
 I have been using coco butter lotions, oils from Aveda, and an organic belly butter a friend gave me.
 I apply it all over my belly AND my boobs at least once a day if not twice.